Soldiers in a war zone experience more trauma in a week than many others experience in their lives . . .

 If you’re interested in reading the full study, you can find it online in Depression and Anxiety.

-For more about the treatment of trauma, take a look at our latest webinar series.
-It combines innovative theory with powerful practical applications to give you the tools you need to help your clients heal.
+For more about the treatment of trauma, take a look at our courses on trauma.
+They combine innovative theory with powerful practical applications to give you the tools you need to help your clients heal.

 If you’ve ever worked with veterans, you know how difficult PTSD can be.
 What strategies do you find effective?
 Please share your thoughts in the comments below.